jrlazz/lazzanim/readme.md

 lazzanim is a funny form ("fufo") that creates an animated image of emojis.

+A right-click in emoji block starts the demonstration.

 For small formspecs I think it is a good idea to use minetest.after for obtaining animations!